wotakumoe/wotaku/docs/guides/music/echo.md

 ### Updating extension
 Echo automatically checks for extension updates every 6 hours.
 If you'd like to check for updates manually,
 - Go to :material-symbols-settings-outline-rounded: **Settings** -> :material-symbols-info-outline-rounded: **Misc**
-- Hold tap "**Check for Extensions Updates**"
+- Tap and hold "**Check for Extension Updates**".
-- If it finds new update, it will give prompt to install the update.
+- If a new update is found, you'll be prompted to install it.
 - After installation, restart Echo.